genomicsclass/book/pages/exploratory_data_analysis.md

 each group.
 The average height of sons with fathers that are 72 inches tall is 70.7 inches.
-We also see that the *medians* of the strata appear to follow a straight line (remember the middle line in the boxplot shows the median not the mean).
-This line is similar to the *regression line* with a slope that is related to the correlation, as we will learn below.
+We also see that the *medians* of the strata appear to follow a straight line (remember the middle line in the boxplot shows the median, not the mean).
+This line is similar to the *regression line*, with a slope that is related to the correlation, as we will learn below.

 ## Bi-variate Normal Distribution

-A pair of random variables $$(X,Y)$$ is considered to be approximated by bivariate normal when the proportion of values below, for example, $$a$$ and $$b$$ is approximated by this expression:
+A pair of random variables $$(X,Y)$$ is considered to be approximated by bivariate normal when the proportion of values below, for example $$a$$ and $$b$$, is approximated by this expression:

 $$
 \mbox{Pr}(X<a,Y<b) =